BioImaging-NKI/Foci-analyzer/README.md

 ### Colocalization

-Documentation will follow soon, sorry!
+The macro produces overlap maps for the foci in the two chosen channels that visualize the overlap of foci in the different channels.
+This map has 6 channels:

+1. detected foci mask channel A (green)
+2. detected foci mask channel B (red)
+3. overlap % foci count with channel A (azure; the brighter, the more foci overlap)
+4. overlap % foci volume with channel A (magenta)
+5. overlap % foci count with channel B (azure)
+6. overlap % foci volume with channel B (magenta)

-It will be completed with the coming release (soon!), that includes proper (2D/3D) Cellpose segmentation, and stats for all foci instead of only averages per nucleus.
+More documentation will follow with the coming release (soon!), that includes proper (2D/3D) Cellpose segmentation, and stats for all foci instead of only averages per nucleus.